vytautasmatukynas/Order-Managment-Web-App/README.md

 My first web app with Flask.

-Small Flask app with some basic CSS and Bootstrap style.
+Small Flask app with few views and some basic CSS/Bootstrap style.

 You can find desktop app here: https://github.com/vytautasmatukynas/Order-Managment-Desktop-App-Demo